Imaging Systems Engineer

 Shift1 - Day Shift

 Senior level imaging position works independently to perform complex diagnosis and repair of imaging systems under the guidance of the Diagnostic Imaging Lead and/or the Clinical Engineering Manager.
-This individual will perform preventative maintenance, repair and calibration of imaging equipment and may, from time to time, be required to work on biomedical equipment in support of the department’s goals and requirements.
+This individual will perform preventative maintenance, repair and calibration of imaging equipment.
 May oversee, mentor or coach Diagnostic Imaging Service Engineers in the preventive maintenance, repair and calibration of imaging equipment.
 Coordinates vendor service and works within established NFPA, FDA, and state and department guidelines.

 Identify high voltage and electrical safety hazards and repairs, resolves or reports them to Lead or the Clinical Engineering Manager.